 Not necessary for this item

-(2009).Diaspora-driven development in stateless Somalia: all relationships are local relationships [Master’s thesis, the American University in Cairo].
+(2009).Diaspora-driven development in stateless Somalia: all relationships are local relationships [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

-Scheibel, Joseph.
+Scheibel, Joseph Alan.
 Diaspora-driven development in stateless Somalia: all relationships are local relationships.
 2009.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.